drubioa/demo-cqrs-kafka/README.md

 </p>

-# Demo for CQRS with Spring Boot Projects and  Apache Kafka
+# Demo for CQRS with Spring Boot and Apache Kafka
 The main propose of this project is test CQRS with Event Sourcing.

 ## Getting Started